USDA Zones: 5 - 9

-Sage (Salvia Officinalis) - Here's an easy-to-grow from herb seeds addition to the garden!
-The Sage herb has fragrant gray-green leaves and attractive mauve flower spikes in early summer.
+Sage (Salvia Officinalis) - Here's an easy-to-grow from herb seeds addition to the xeriscape garden!
+The drought tolerant Sage herb has fragrant gray-green leaves and attractive mauve flower spikes in early summer.
 It's highly attractive to birds, bees and butterflies.
 Sage has a long history of medicinal and culinary uses.
 It's most well-known use is in Thanksgiving dressing!
 It's also a very attractive, evergreen perennial that produces mauve colored flowers during the blooming season.
 It is an excellent ground cover for edging sidewalks or garden pathways where its attractive foliage and flowers can be appreciated.
 Many people also dry sage for creating aromatic wreaths and dried flower arrangements.
-It's such a versatile plant, growing in a rock garden or bordering an herb garden and so easy to start from Sage seeds.
+It's such a versatile plant, grow in a xeriscape rock garden or an herb garden.
+Its drought tolerance will help you conserve on water.

 How To Grow Sage From Herb Seeds: To get a jump start, sow Sage seeds indoors 6 weeks prior to the end of frost season.
 For areas with a longer growing season, sow Sage herb seeds in well-drained, neutral to alkaline soil in full sun after danger of last frost is over.
 Performs best in rows 18 inches apart.
 Thin plants to 12 inches apart when they are 2 inches tall.